jguruprasad2005/PESU-Internet-Captive-Portal-Auto-Login-Script/README.md

 Prerequisites:
-curl must be installed if not then run the below command for ubuntu sudo apt-get install curl
+curl must be installed if not then run the command for ubuntu

+sudo apt-get install curl

 You need to update the following variables in the script with your own information: